container-storage-interface/spec/spec.md

 The Plugin MUST NOT assume that this RPC will be executed on the node where the volume will be used.

 This operation MUST be idempotent.
-If the operation failed or the CO does not know if the operation has failed or not, it MAY choose to call `AttachVolume` again or choose to call `DetachVolume`.
+If the operation failed or the CO does not know if the operation has failed or not, it MAY choose to call `ControllerPublishVolume` again or choose to call `ControllerUnpublishVolume`.

 The CO MAY call this RPC for publishing a volume to multiple nodes if `multiple_nodes` is set to true in `AccessMode` for the volume.